livingcodes/jquery.aspnet_radiobutton/README.md

 =====
- When an asp.net RadioButton is in a Repeater then the name attribute is generated (i.e. different for each radio) so all of the radio buttons can be checked.
+ When an asp.net RadioButton is in a Repeater then the name attribute is generated (i.e. different for each radio) so all of the radio buttons can be checked at the same time.
 SOLUTION
 ========
  1. Set name attribute consistently so only one radio can be checked